-searches have focused on possible η bound states in 3He and 4He [21, 22, 23, 101].
-Also theoretically the existence of the η bound states in helium is predicted, provided that the real part of the η -nucleon scattering length is greater than about 0.7-1.1 fm [24, 25, 26].
-This requirement overlaps with the range of values from 0.18 fm [109] up to 1.07 fm [110] predicted for the real part of the η -nucleon scattering length.
+This conclusion was strengthened by a small and energy-independent value of the analyzing power (Papenbrock et al. 2014) as well as strong variation with energy of the phase of the s-wave production amplitude (Smyrski et al. 2007; Mersmann et al. 2007; Wilkin et al. 2007) as expected for a bound or virtual 3 He $-\eta$ state (Wilkin et al. 2007).
+Based on the above discussed experimental hints, the WASA-at-COSY experimental searches have focused on possible η bound states in 3He and 4He (Adlarson et al. 2013, 2017, 2020a, b).
+Also theoretically the existence of the η bound states in helium is predicted, provided that the real part of the η -nucleon scattering length is greater than about 0.7-1.1 fm (Barnea et al. 2017a, b; Fix and Kolesnikov 2017).
+This requirement overlaps with the range of values from 0.18 fm (Liu and Zhu 2007) up to 1.07 fm (Green and Wycech 1997) predicted for the real part of the η -nucleon scattering length.
 The relatively large range of predicted values is due to the different analysis methods.
-The smallest values, in the order of 0.2 fm result from chiral coupled channel models where the η meson is treated in pure octet approximation.
-Moreover, for most of the coupled channels analyses the imaginary part is larger then the real one (e.g. $a{\eta N} = 0.18 + i0.42$ fm [109]), which would imply that the η mesic nucleus cannot exist.
-On the other hand analysis of the experimental data $(\pi N \rightarrow \pi N, \pi N \rightarrow \eta N, \gamma N \rightarrow \pi N, \gamma N \rightarrow \eta N)$ in the frame of coupled $\eta N, \pi N, \gamma N$ systems, described by a K-matrix, result in scattering lengths even as large as $a{\eta N} = 1.07$ fm + i0.26 fm with imaginary part much less than the real one [110] indicating favorable conditions for the creation of the η -mesic nucleus.
-Compilations of values derived for the η -nucleon scattering length in different approaches may be found in references [111, 112].
+The smallest values, in the order of 0.2 fm, result from chiral coupled channel models where the η meson is treated in pure octet approximation.
+Moreover, for most of the coupled channel analyses, the imaginary part is larger than the real one (e.g., $a{\rm pN}=0.18\pm i0.42$ fm (Liu and Zhu 2007)), which would imply that the η mesic nucleus cannot exist.
+On the other hand, analysis of the experimental data $(\pi N \rightarrow \pi N, \pi N \rightarrow \eta N, \gamma N \rightarrow \pi N, \gamma N \rightarrow \eta N)$ in the frame of coupled ηN , πN , γN systems, described by a K-matrix, results in scattering lengths even as large as $a{\rm nN} = 1.07 \, \rm fm + i0.26 \, fm$ with imaginary part much less than the real one (Green and Wycech 1997) indicating favorable conditions for the creation of the η -mesic nucleus.
+Compilations of values derived for the η -nucleon scattering length in different approaches may be found in references Sibirtsev et al. (2002) and Arndt et al. (2005).